sclaussen/cathedral2021/README.md

 us by the time Jon began the 3rd pitch and he passed them on his lead.
 This top section is characterized by a lot of different shorter sections of varied climbing.
-It begins with a nice dihedral then a series of ledge, crack, ledge, and crack.
+It begins with a nice dihedral then a series of ledges and short crack sections.
 In one section Jon had taken the 5.9 finger crack variation.
 When Caden got there, he made the attempt but the rope was pulling him to the left, so he got a bit frustrated (I think he was low on energy), and eventually we bailed on